pmagaiwer/052-starter-in-monitoring-and-observability/README.md

-# 052-starter-in-monitoring-and-observability
+# 052 - Starter in Monitoring and Obersability

-052 - Starter in Monitoring and Obersability #4linux
+Este laboratório será utilizado para o curso 052 - Starter in Monitoring and Observability.